-When we think of the jobs that we could perform as a career, we tend to think of the positions that are well-paid or which are in some connected to our passion.
+When we think of the jobs that we could perform as a career, we tend to think of the positions that are well-paid or which are in some way connected to our passion.
 But there’s another consideration that could play a role in the decision: the impact that your work will have on the world.
 It doesn’t take a genius to figure out that the world is facing some unique challenges that must be overcome if we’re going to build a future that’s prosperous for all.
+You don’t want to spread fake news.

 One of the biggest problems in the modern world has been the rise of fake news, which has taken many experienced institutions by surprise.
-Indeed, the extent of fake news is such that is has likely had an impact on various democratic elections across the world.
+Indeed, the extent of fake news is such that it has likely had an impact on various democratic elections across the world.
 And this, of course, is undemocratic.
+It’s important to remember that if you have an influence, you must use it wisely and only spread the truth and hopefully positive things.

 On the front line of this education will be librarians.
 Check out the infographic below to see how they can help.